cadeyrn/enterprise-policy-generator/docs/policy-file-structure.md

 `allowed` contains allowed names or prefixes. `disallowed` contains explicit exceptions.

+An entry that ends with `.` matches all preferences below that prefix, but not the prefix itself.
+For example, `browser.` allows `browser.startup.homepage`, but not `browser.` as a preference name.
+An entry without a trailing `.` matches only that exact preference name.

 ## `presets`

 `presets` defines reusable select options for `enum` fields.